Traveling to Panama with a dog

 The full guide walks you through every step — everything you need to avoid costly mistakes and travel delays.

-Get the complete Panama GuideWhat’s it like in Panama with a dog?
+Get the Panama Dog Travel GuideWhat’s it like in Panama with a dog?

 Panama is a mix of modern city living and the tropics.
 Panama City has a growing number of dog-friendly rentals, parks, and walking areas – especially in neighborhoods like Costa del Este and Punta Pacifica.
 You will have to be a bit more selective when it comes to indoor spaces and accommodations however, as it is not as openly dog-friendly as Mexico or the United States.